theo416/AI-on-the-edge-device/param-docs/parameter-pages/TakeImage/CamAec2.md

 **Auto-Exposure-Control2**

-- When **true**, the sensor’s "night mode" is enabled, extending the range of automatic gain control.
+- When **enable**, the sensor’s "night mode" is enabled, extending the range of automatic gain control.
-- When **false**, the sensor’s "night mode" is disabled.
+- When **disable**, the sensor’s "night mode" is disabled.

-Default Value: `true`
+Default Value: `enable`

 See [here](../datasheets/Camera.ov2640_ds_1.8_.pdf) for the ov2640 camera datasheet.<br>
 See [here](../datasheets/OV5640_datasheet.pdf) for the ov5640 camera datasheet.